DevSecOps is the philosophy of integrating security practices within the DevOps pipeline

 - Security starts with engineering, try to understand the fact developers are engineers whereas hackers are reverse engineers.

 - Real-time threat alerting across apps and services.

 - Enable developers to drive iterative security changes.

 - Release in small and frequent batches.

 - Embed code analysis into Q/A.

-- Use tools to detect that private keys or API s information is not pushed on the Version Control.
+- Use tools to detect that private keys or API information are not pushed on the Version Control.

 - Empower teams to improve security practices and make changes.

 - Audit everything from code pushes, pipelines and compliances.